Johnny Fullam

-John Rowan "Johnny" Fullam (22 March 1940 – 10 June 2015) was an Irish association footballer.
+John Rowan Fullam (22 March 1940 – 10 June 2015) was an Irish association footballer.

 Career

 Born in Dublin, Fullam began his career at Home Farm before signing for Preston North End in 1958.
 He scored 6 goals in 49 league appearances for Preston.

 In 1961 he was asked to guest on Shamrock Rovers tour of America on the understanding that he would sign for the club.
 He scored his first goal in a competitive match from the penalty spot against Transport in a League of Ireland Shield game on 20 August 1961.
 He suffered a serious knee injury in February 1962 and missed Rovers FAI Cup win that season.

 He made his European debut in the UEFA Cup Winners' Cup against PFC Botev Plovdiv and won his first Shield medal in 1962/63.
 Johnny was a regular member of Rovers' all-conquering side of 1963/64 when the Hoops almost made a clean sweep of the domestic trophies.
 He was one of five Rovers' players who were on the League of Ireland XI side that beat the English Football League side 2–1 at Dalymount Park on 2 October 1963.
 Just over a week later he played against Valencia CF and the Rovers drew 2–2.

 Johnny won the first of his six FAI Cup medals with Rovers in 1964 and in the replayed final the following year he scored the winner.
 He scored against Real Zaragoza in the Inter-Cities Fairs Cup in 1965.
 The following year he scored again in Europe in the 4–1 win over Spora Luxembourg and had two great games against FC Bayern Munich where Rovers were seven minutes from putting the eventual winners of the competition.